Aptoide/bds-unity-plugin/README.md

 To know more about this please check the [BDS FAQ](https://blockchainds.com/faq)

 ## To build the project

+**WARNING**
+⚠️ On previous versions of the plugin, if you had Unity 2018.X you could just build and run normally.
+Unfortunately this is not the case anymore!
+All versions of Unity need to use the Custom Build Window. ⚠️

 Go to the build menu (File -> Build Settings)
 1. Check that the build system is set to "Gradle"